Tuesday, September 23, 2025

 Although they represented a landmark in the discourse of the then new field of microbiology, over the course of the last 135 years his postulates have been shown to be incomplete time and time again.
 Only a charlatan would present them as absolutes.

 Postulate #1, argument #1 from Kennedy, page 193.
 "Koch's first postulate requires that a truly pathogenic virus [comment: Koch's doctrine came out before the discovery of viruses] can be found in large quantities in every patient suffering from the disease.
-The failure of the HIV/AIDS hypothesis to meet this critical threshold remains one of Dr. Fauci's most exasperating dilemmas. [comment: no it hasn't] For starters, Gallo claimed that he found HIV virus in fewer than half of the ailing AIDS patients from whom he drew blood."
+The failure of the HIV/AIDS hypothesis to meet this critical threshold remains one of Dr. Fauci's most exasperating dilemmas. [comment: no it isn't] For starters, Gallo claimed that he found HIV virus in fewer than half of the ailing AIDS patients from whom he drew blood."

 Now, Kennedy cites Gallo's competency?
 Gallo tried to culture the virus, at that time, a difficult task.
 Gallo eventually used Montagnier's culture and even stole Montagnier's photo of the virus for the initial publication.
 I've tried culturing the virus.
 You need what is called a high titer because initiating the infection has to overcome cellular defenses.
-That is why researchers have resorted to other means of detecting the virus in infected persons.
+That is why researchers typically resort to other means of detecting the virus in infected persons.

 Furthermore, Kennedy can't seem to figure it out, even as a possibility, how people can have HIV and not AIDS.